RustMagazine/rustmagazine/pages/about.md

 ## Does the author get paid?

-Although are a non-profit community magazine and do not pay our authors, we deeply appreciate and value their contributions.
+Although we are a non-profit community magazine and do not pay our authors, we deeply appreciate and value their contributions.
 We recognize the time and effort that goes into creating high-quality content, and we are grateful for the opportunity to feature the work of talented Rustaceans in our magazine.

 ## Disclaimer